olitranpham/network-design/docs/DESIGN_DOC.md

 ## 0 Executive summary

-**Phase 2(a):** Implement RDT2.2 over UDP for reliable delivery under bit errors.
+**Phase 3(a):** Implement RDT2.2 over UDP for reliable delivery under bit errors.
 The protocol will use sequence numbers, checksums, and ACK packets so the sender only moves on after receiving a valid ACK from the current sequence number.

-**Phase 2(b):** Add required bit-error injection scenarios to demonstrate order under corruption.
+**Phase 3(b):** Add required bit-error injection scenarios to demonstrate order under corruption.
 	- Option 1: No loss/bit-errors.
 	- Option 2: Corrupt ACK packets where sender can detect invalid ACK and retransmits the last DATA packet.
 	- Option 3: DATA bit-error where receiver detcts corruption and sends the last valid ACK, allowing for sender retransmission.

-**Phase 2(c):** Run a performance evaluation by measuring completion time over impairment rate from 0% to 95% in 5% increments, taking the average of 5 runs per impairment level, and generating the required plots.
+**Phase 3(c):** Run a performance evaluation by measuring completion time over impairment rate from 0% to 95% in 5% increments, taking the average of 5 runs per impairment level, and generating the required plots.

+**Phase 3(d):**

+**Phase 3(e):**

 ---